jack-bradshaw/Shamir/README.md

 The example yields a single that emits `973490247382347`.
 Thus the recovered secret is equal to the original secret.

-### Compatibility with the standard Java API
-The standard Java API and the reactive API produce the same results, therefore the APIs can be used interchangably without migration/conversion.

 ### Compatibility
 The reactive API is compatible with Java 1.8 and up.

+## Compatibility between APIs
+The standard API and the reactive API produce the same results given the same inputs, therefore the APIs can be used interchangably without migration/conversion.

 ## GUI
 Currently in development.